prajitdas/AndroidBuilds/README.md

 Android builds
 ==============

 This project will allow users to build custom Android ROMs.
+This repo has been used to build ROMs for the Nexus line of devices.
+Other OEMs have not been tested.
 Detailed instructions from Google are available [here](https://source.android.com/source/initializing.html).

 ### Run instructions
 The scripts and steps listed will require your username, Android branch that you are building, i.e. 'android-4.0.1_r1' and device info, i.e. 'hammerhead'.
 This project is there to assist you in building AOSP.
 I do not claim any responsibility for your built images, neither do I guarantee that this will not break your build or brick your device.
 If you have built AOSP before, you know that such a possiblity exists.
 Please follow the instructions here at your own risk.